Outsourced SDR Services

 Performance pricing needs a hard standard

 Pay-per-meeting only works when the meeting definition is objective.
-Otherwise the vendor can optimize for calendar volume instead of sales conversations your team should actually take.
+Otherwise the vendor can optimize for calendar volume instead of sales conversations your team should take.

 Model choice